gsoft-inc/wl-web-configs/docs/rsbuild/migrate-from-webpack.md

 - Replace `"@workleap/webpack-configs"` for `"@workleap/rsbuild-configs"`.
 - Remove `import { swcConfig } from "./swc.build.js"`.
-- Remove the first argument of the `defineDevHostConfig` function.
+- Remove the argument of the `defineDevConfig` function.
 - Remove `// @ts-check`.

 Before: